 Follow the steps below to complete the process of transitioning from a homeschool student to an LSC dual credit student.

-- Develop & bring an updated and signed high school transcript.
+Develop & bring an updated and signed high school transcript as well as a graduation plan.

-- A transcript template can be found in the Dual Credit Partnership Agreement
+A template for both documents can be found in the Dual Credit Partnership Agreement

-- NOTE: For a course to be considered dual credit, it must be reflected on their high school transcript and must be a 3 or more credit hour college course.
+NOTE: For a course to be considered dual credit, it must be reflected on their graduation plans and must be a 3 or more credit hour college course.
+See dual credit courses for more course eligibility information.

 Once you have read and signed the Dual Credit partnership agreement, you may proceed with the Enrollment and Registration Process.